Designeryinka/Olayinka-website/src/blog/2025-10-15-a-beginner-s-complete-guide-to-webflow-features-pricing-templates-and-comparisons.md

 As a matter of fact, when should one use templates instead of starting from scratch?
 That depends on your aim:

-Portfolios: To quickly showcase work, go for free templates.
+- **Portfolios**: To quickly showcase work, go for free templates.

-Small Businesses: Go for a premium template to save time and still look professional.
+- **Small Businesses**: Go for a premium template to save time and still look professional.

-Agencies: Make a library of templates that you can customize for multi
+- **Agencies**: Make a library of templates that you can customize for multi

 Templates aren’t something you only use as a quick fix; they help you accelerate design process and still keep quality premium.